Cristina Arellano, Adult Ed. & Civic Engagement Associate firstname.lastname@example.org

-Cecilia Gonzalez, Early Learning, and Parent Education Coordinator
+Cecilia Gonzalez, Early Learning & Parent Education Manager email@example.com

 Magaly started working for La Casa Hogar in 2014.
 She began her journey as a volunteer teacher for the citizenship class in Wapato and was then offered to coordinate the Intergenerational Poverty Project in Wapato.
 In June 2014, she assumed the responsibility of the citizenship program.
 In 2014 Magaly completed an Immigration Legal Training which allows her accreditation by the BIA (Board of Immigration Appeals) and to better assist people that are interested in becoming citizens.
 “I’m passionate about social justice, empowerment through education, and serving my community; working at La Casa Hogar has allowed me to positively impact the lives of many in our community.”